cchudzicki-ocw-testing/21A.00-spring-2022/content/pages/instructor-insights.md

 ### Out of Class

-- Outside of class, students read assigned texts, posted on the class discussion forum, completed written assignments, and prepared to deliver in-class reports.
+- Outside of class, students read assigned texts, completed written assignments, and prepared to deliver in-class presentations.